4Subsea/drio-python/docs/user_guide/cookbook.rst

 Save data to file
 -----------------
-Sometimes you may want to dump data to file (Don't worry, we won't judge you):
+Sometimes you may want to dump data to file:

 .. code-block:: python